-58. The IFRS taxonomy makes use of the generic links specification

-(http://www.xbrl.org/Specification/gnl/REC-2009-06-22/gnl-REC-2009-06-22.html) to provide labels for ELRs in languages other than English and also to provide references to ELRs.
-The level of support for this specification in software may vary.

-59. Illustration 14 (below) provides a code example of the Spanish definition of ELR 110000.
+- 58. The IFRS Taxonomy makes use of the generic links specification (click here) to provide labels for ELRs in languages other than English and also to provide references to ELRs.
+The level of support for this specification in software may vary. - 59.
+Illustration 14 (below) provides a code example of the Spanish definition of ELR 110000.